Breakout Group Template

 About the Breakout Group Template

+Built-in collaboration.
 Invite your team members to collaborate on your new Breakout Group Template.
-Miro enables you to engage co-located and remote teams on a virtual whiteboard, without constraints.
+Miro enables you to engage co-located and remote teams in a virtual workspace without constraints.

+Seamless sharing.
 Need to share your Breakout Group Template with others?
-Miro has multiple exporting options, like saving to PDF.
+Miro makes it easy to share and export, including saving to PDF.

 What is a Breakout Group?